-All the credit facilities accrue Euribor, BBSW and CDOR benchmarked market interest rates plus a margin.
+All the credit facilities accrue Euribor, BBSW, SOFR and LIBOR benchmarked market interest rates plus a margin.

 The balances of loans with credit entities correspond to short-term loans and include the debts indicated in note 7.1.1 that mature in the short term.

-The financial expense associated with this type of debt amounted to 28 million euros in 2022 (48 million euros in 2021).
+The financial expense associated with this type of debt amounted to 88 millions of euros in 2023 (28 millions of euros in 2022).

 7.2.2.
-Debentures & other marketable securities
+Debentures and other marketable securities

-The Euro Commercial Paper (ECP) Programme set up on 17 January 2013 by Acciona, S.A. and renewed as from 2015 with the guarantee of Acciona, S.A.
+The Euro Commercial Paper (ECP) Programme was set up on 17 January 2013 by Acciona S.A. and renewed as from 2015 with the guarantee of Acciona S.A.
 Through this programme, which is listed on Euronext Dublin (formerly the Irish Stock Exchange), promissory notes are issued on the euro market with maturities between 3 and 364 days.